 - 1. A minimum of 120 semester hours.
 (At most, two hours earned in physical education activities courses may be counted as part of the 120 hour requirement.)
 Completion of the general education requirements is considered to be part of the 120 hours. - 2.
 An overall grade point average of 2.00 or higher for all college level work (including all coursework at other institutions) and 2.00 or higher on all work attempted at UVa-Wise. - 3.
 In the major area, a grade point average of at least 2.00 or higher as prescribed by the major. - 4.
 Completion of requirements for one of the major program areas and the general education requirements as described in the catalog of record. - 5.
 Completion of at least 45 semester hours through UVa-Wise, with a minimum of 15 semester hours of upper-level courses completed in the major. - 6.
-Completion of at least 58 semester hours in a regionally accredited four-year college or university. - 7.
+Fifty-eight hours of the 120 required for graduation must be taken at a regionally accredited, four-year institution with at least 45 hours taken at UVa-Wise as stated above. - 7.
 The filing of an application for graduation with the Office of the Registrar at least one full semester prior to the anticipated graduation date. - 8.
 Completion of the Cultural Activities Requirement.